adreAnerpGh/data-science-portfolio/ml-projects/README.md

 This project was developed in an **academic and exploratory context**, with the goal of understanding how different models and imbalance-handling strategies behave on a **challenging, imbalanced dataset**.
 Techniques such as **SMOTE** and **SMOTE-ENN** were included deliberately to observe how resampling affects both model learning and evaluation metrics.

 While **training-set results** are reported throughout the analysis, they are used only to diagnose **overfitting** and model sensitivity.
-It is important to note that **training performance—particularly after resampling—can be misleading**.
+It is important to note that **training performance (particularly after resampling)can be misleading**.
 Methods such as **SMOTE-ENN** alter the training distribution by removing difficult or borderline samples, which can lead to **artificially high training scores** that do not reflect real-world performance.

 For this reason, **model comparisons and final assessments rely on test-set results**, which provide a **more reliable indication of generalisation**.
 Some exploratory choices add complexity that would not be appropriate in production, but they serve to highlight **important trade-offs and limitations** when working with imbalanced data.